Johanna Konta reaches third round at Wimbledon for first time

 The area was named Henman Hill in honour of Tim Henman, another British player but one who never was able to win the title.
 The nickname shifted to Murray when he came on the scene and eventually ended the country’s 77-year wait for a homegrown men’s winner when he won the title in 2013.

-Rafael Nadal, a two-time Wimbledon champion, will be on Centre Court after Murray against Donald Young, while five-time champion Venus Williams is scheduled to face Qiang Wang on No. 1 Court.
+Rafael Nadal, a two-time Wimbledon champion, followed Murray on Centre Court against Donald Young.

-Other women’s winners on Wednesday include former No. 1 Victoria Azarenka and eighth-seeded Dominika Cibulkova.
-For the men, ninth-seeded Kei Nishikori, 12th-seeded Jo-Wilfried Tsonga, 16th-seeded Gilles Muller and 24th-seeded Sam Querrey advanced.Report Typo/Error
+Other women’s winners on Wednesday include five-time champion Venus Williams, former No. 1 Victoria Azarenka and eighth-seeded Dominika Cibulkova.
+For the men, seventh-seeded Marin Cilic, ninth-seeded Kei Nishikori, 12th-seeded Jo-Wilfried Tsonga, 16th-seeded Gilles Muller and 24th-seeded Sam Querrey advanced.Report Typo/Error